Administrative Code of Belarus

 The Administrative Code of Belarus is the set of laws that codify administrative law in Belarus.

 History

 The Belarusian administrative code was updated on 1 March 2021, strengthening penalties for several actions in relation to civil disobedience.

 Offences

 Civil disobedience

-Since 1 March 2021, Section 24 of the administrative code includes articles covering civil disobedience.
-Participation in unsanctioned mass events is punishable by up to 15 days of arrest, or up to 30 days if the offense is repeated, under Article 24.23.
-Community service from eight to 60 hours can be given as an alternative sentence.
+The Code of Administrative Offences was changed on 1 March 2021.
+Chapter 24 of the 2021 code includes several articles commonly used to prosecute participants in protests and other public-order offences.
+Under Article 24.23, "violation of the order of organizing or holding mass events" is punishable by a fine, fine, community service, or administrative detention.
+The community service can be from 8 to 60 hours.

 Disobedience to a lawful demand of an official, in practice during political protests, is punishable under Article 24.3.
 The "illegal use and manufacture of flags and symbols" is punishable under Article 24.26.

 Bodily harm

 The intentional infliction of bodily harm or other violence that causes insignificant injury is publishable by a fine or administrative arrest under Article 9.1 of the code.